Stellarsarah16/Artparty.social/docs/deployment/QUICK-DEPLOY.md

 ## **🎉 You're Live!**

-Your StellarCollabApp is now running in production!
+Your Artparty.social is now running in production!
 Users can:

 - Create accounts and log in
 - Create and join collaborative canvases